lingminhao/Block-structured-random-matrices/README.md

 Note:
 1) Report.pdf is the project report I completed during my stay at ICTP, Italy, where it contains the technical details of this project.
 2) To use the code, open all of the files, and run the file BlockMatrices.py.
 It gives you the position of the eigenvalues of a random matrix.
+The readers are encouraged to read Report.pdf to understand what is happening behind the scene.